howinator/practical-vim-examples/notes.md

 - <C-a> will increment the number under the cursor.
 - <C-x> will decrement the number under the cursor.
 - 'yy' will yank the current line.
+- g~ = swap case
+- gu will make lowercase.
+- gU will make uppercase.
+  - gUU will capitalize the current line.